felixwang9817/figgie/README.md

     - we have to support socket disconnect and handle it properly
       - alert for all players
       - if game is not yet started, refresh page
-- persistent user
-  - we have successfully created login page that will post to passport login endpoint to attempt to login
-  - main problem: we do not know how to check whether user is logged in from client without making a post request to login endpoint

 ## Deployment